 If this occurs, you can simply attempt the deposit again once the funds are available, or, for scheduled or recurring deposits, the next scheduled transfer will occur automatically.

-Please note that OneVest does not charge NSF fees for failed EFTs deposits.
+Please note that Corex does not charge NSF fees for failed EFTs deposits.
 However, some financial institutions may apply NSF fees as per your agreement with them.
 We recommend checking directly with the institution where the deposit was initiated to verify any applicable fees.

 Disclaimers: